marlalain/programming_challenges/v4/README.md

 - 27	Create a Torrent Client (CLI or GUI)
 - 28	Booru Client
-- 32	Chan aggregator (Let's user view various boards from different 'chans') (BONUS: Add 4ChanX and Archiving funcionality)
+- 32	Chan aggregator (Let's user view various boards from different 'chans') (BONUS: Add 4ChanX and Archiving functionality)
 - 34	Make a Text Editor that autosaves and includes the data in the filename
 - 70	OpenAI Gym Project
 - 77	Convolutional Neural Network: Implement your own Convolutional Neural Network for handwritten digit - recognition, test on MNIST Dataset (Without TensorFlow, Theano, etc...)